6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 Instead of having a single standout feature, this camera is more of a sum of its parts.

-Some of the characteristics that make the D5600 one of the most well-rounded entry-level DSLRs available include a high-resolution 24.2MP sensor that produces obvious shots, an articulating touchscreen, a solid 39-point AF system, and refined handling.
+Some characteristics that make the D5600 one of the most well-rounded entry-level DSLRs available include a high-resolution 24.2MP sensor that produces obvious shots, an articulating touchscreen, a solid 39-point AF system, and refined handling.

 Its image quality is excellent.